RubiconDeFi/rubi-py/rubi/rubi/data/README.md

-i'll add in some more thoughts about trade offs, and attempt to do so in a succint fashion, so others can be fully informed about whats going on under the hood and make their own decisions. more to come...

-TODO this directory still needs significant love.
+TODO this directory still needs significant love... but its coming along 🦖